Oregon Airbnb Laws and Regulations Across the State

 Lincoln, OR, Airbnb Laws Include Current Ban on Licensing

-As of March 2022 the Board of Commissioners for Lincoln County, Oregon adopted a new regulation that extends the suspension of short-term rental licenses until September 6th, 2022.
+As of December 2024, the Board of Commissioners for Lincoln County, Oregon adopted a new regulation that extends the suspension of short-term rental licenses until March 31, 2025.
+September 6th, 2022.
 This is in hopes of better protecting the livability of neighborhoods where rentals are located.

-Newport, Oregon, STR Laws
+Newport, Oregon, Vacation Rental Laws

 Newport Airbnb Laws Include Waitlists